rias890/Car-Class/README.md

-Challenge 65 has all class details
+Using classes ("Challenge 65" has all class details) and parsing, I turned a text file of vehicle info into a tool to find, add, and view details like make, model, year, price, mileage, and availability.